mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Here we are using the `JobError` ADT we defined so far.
-At this point, we can know exactly how the function can fail just by looking at the signature.
+At this point, we can know precisely how the function can fail by looking at the signature.
 Now, we can implement the `LiveJobs` class:

 ```kotlin
 class LiveJobs : Jobs {